 I like coffee.

-It's called the simultaneous sip, and it happens.
+The thing that makes everything better is called the simultaneous sip, and it happens.

 That's right.

-Now go so much better.
+Now, go so much better.

-So do you all remember how much I was slurring my words for about the last five months?
+So, do you all remember how much I was slurring my words for about the last five months?

-Mostly I think that was painkillers, I think.
+Mostly, I think that was painkillers, I think.

-Um, but I've been off the painkillers now for a number of weeks, couple of months actually, and for the first time I'm feeling that my voice has returned.
+But I've been off the painkillers now for a number of weeks, a couple of months, actually.

 Wow.

-Whatever those painkillers do, they're they're pretty brutal.
+Whatever those painkillers do, they're pretty brutal.

 They didn't help with pain at all, but they made me stupid and slur.